netdata/netdata-ui/src/components/input/README.md

 - `fieldMessage` - default message under the input field
 - `success` and `error` - status indicators, could be boolean or strings (in this case they render instead of `fieldMessage`)
 - `instantFeedback` - set this to true, if you want to provide validation status as user types, not onBlur/other.
+- `isDirty` - boolean flag showing if something was ever entered into the input.
+Use together with instantFeedback.
 - `metaShrinked` - set this to true to not render any meta information and reserved space under the input field
 - `fieldIndicator` - additional information field, which could be used for displaying `maxChars` string or other meta info.